ValeP314/pp5-tangled-treasure/README.md

 * The search box didn't work as the friendly name was used instead of the name of the categories.
 It was easy to rectify the names and fix the bug.
 * I had a bug with the checkout view, as the calc_subtotal would not being found even though calculated in the checkout app.
 I realised the same function was working in the bag app, so I compared quickly the 2 apps and realised I hadn't loaded the "bag_tools" on the checkout.html file.
 The page worked well after loading that file.
 * The webhooks didn't work properly when I first included them.
 I did some research and found a conversation on Slack about making port 8000 public.
 When I made the change, the webhooks started working.
 * The payment_intent.succedeed webhook failed for an internal Sever Error (status 500).
 After comparing the code with Boutique Ado walk-through and checking on Slack, I realised I had never imported Stripe on the webhook_handler.py file.
+* In the Profile page, the country field was updated in order to display as grey when not selected.
+The JS file didn't seem to work, so I checked and compared the code without finding the mistake.
+In the end, I noticed the countryfield.js file was in the static/profiles folder, instead of the static/profiles/js folder.
+It was iasy to migrate the file inside rhe relevant folder: when tested, the feature worked fine.
+* While testing the profile page and attempting to update address or other details, I noticed that the success message also contained the shopping bag (if not empty).
+To fix that I included another context variable and then updated the success message so to exclude the shopping bag on the profile page.
+*

 ### Unfixed Bugs

 * Payments: there was an issue with checkout_order that I wasn't able to address in the short amout of time I had.